-4. Based on the number and integrations of the proton signals, give the number of symmetry plane(s) in this molecule.
+4. Based on the number and integrations of the proton signals, give the number of symmetry plane(s) that exist(s) in this molecule.

 5. Complete the following perspective drawing of the most stable conformation of myo-inositol.
-Then label each hydrogen with the letter (a, b, c or d) according to the NMR spectrum above.
-Proton a must be on carbon a shown below.
-Draw the 3D structure of myo-inositol.
+Then label each hydrogen with the corresponding letter (a, b, c or d) according to the NMR spectrum above.
+Proton a must be on carbon a on the following representation.
+Draw its 3D structure.